 The Program:

-Riders will learn about horsemanship
+Riders will learn about:

-Grooming, the parts of tack, different breeds of horse, color markings, health of horses, bathing, and overall care of our equine friends.
+grooming, the parts of tack, different breeds of horse, color markings, health of horses, bathing, and overall care of our equine friends.

 Riders will ride and complete various exercises that are aligned to their level of riding.
 Beginner and experienced riders will be in different groups to allow for safety and focus on riding skills